 For more information about the Rape Aggression Defense classes feel free to call or email Sergeant Tracy Skibins, at (574) 631-3089.

-Class Format: R.A.D. classes offered by NDSP are a total of 12 hours long, usually divided into four three hour class sessions.
+Class Format: R.A.D. classes offered by NDSP are a total of 12 hours long, usually divided into four three hour class sessions, or six two hour sessions.
 Skills taught in the first sessions lay the foundation for the skills taught later in the class.
-Participants should plan to attend all four sessions.
+Participants should plan to attend all sessions.

 Upcoming Class Schedule